 Summary:

-The St. Paul School of Northern Lights district in Minnesota operates two schools: St. Paul School of Northern Lights, an elementary school, and St. Paul School of Northern Lights Secondary, a middle school.
-While the elementary school has a sizable student population of 198, the secondary school is much smaller with only 27 students enrolled in grades 7-8.
+The St. Paul School of Northern Lights district in Minnesota operates two schools: St. Paul School of Northern Lights (an elementary school) and St. Paul School of Northern Lights Secondary (a middle school).
+Both schools have consistently performed below the state average on academic assessments, with the elementary school ranking in the bottom half of Minnesota elementary schools and the middle school having a small enrollment of only 22 students.

 Thank you for your feedback!